hadeelfouad/pokemon-challenge-api/README.md

 - **GET** /pokemons*?page=#&limit=#*: returns a list pokemons details.
 The endpointaccepts two query params *page* and *limit* default values are *1* and *10*.
 - **GET** /pokemons/*id*: fetches a specific pokemon by id.
 - **GET** /pokemons/damage*?atkId&defId*: retruns the possible damage.
 Both Ids are required.
 - - **POST** pokemons/ringFight: returns rounds and the winner of each fight.
+Passed ids must be unique.
   - Body:
   -```json
   {